golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 ## How to start

-You need a piece of code to execute on Golem.
-Once you have a Ray app, you can immediately proceed to [launching it on Golem](/docs/creators/ray/setup-tutorial).
+You'll need a piece of code to execute on Golem.
+If you already have some Ray application, you can immediately proceed to [launching it on Golem](/docs/creators/ray/setup-tutorial).
-You can also use [our example apps](https://github.com/golemfactory/golem-ray/tree/main/examples) to play with Ray on Golem.
+Otherwise, feel free to experiment with [our example apps](https://github.com/golemfactory/golem-ray/tree/main/examples).

-You can also check out a more detailed explanation of [simple ray tasks app](/docs/creators/ray/basic-ray-tasks-usage-tutorial) and a more sophisticated [bridge simulation app](/docs/creators/ray/conversion-to-ray-on-golem-tutorial).
+Once you get the hang of it, we invite you to have a look at the detailed explanation of [simple ray tasks app](/docs/creators/ray/basic-ray-tasks-usage-tutorial) and a more sophisticated [bridge simulation app](/docs/creators/ray/conversion-to-ray-on-golem-tutorial).

 If you have any questions, comments, insights, praises, or doubts about these docs and Ray on Golem in general please don't hesitate to reach out to us either on
 - [`#Ray on Golem` discord channel](https://chat.golem.network/)